 St. Charles County Daily Update

 On November 10, the Board of Education voted unanimously to move middle and high schools to LEVEL 3: All Virtual Learning.
-The plan is to bring the middle schools back to in-person learning first in December and the high schools back in person in January.
+The middle schools returned to in-person learning on December 7 and the high schools returned to in-person learning on January 4.
 Dr. Cain sent this message to families following the decision.

 On September 17, the Board of Education voted to return to LEVEL 1: In-person Learning beginning October 19 (end of the first quarter).
 The Roadmap to Reopening Plan has been revised with a modified LEVEL 1 plan, under the current pandemic conditions in our community.
 The plan is fluid and will continue to be updated as we refine our processes, follow the latest guidance from health officials, and respond to the conditions of the pandemic in our county and in our schools.

 On August 5, Dr. Cain shared with the Board of Education that he plans to begin the 2020-2021 school year at Level 2: Blended Learning and remain there through the first quarter.
 He added that if needed, we could move to Level 3 during that time.